nerdfiles/hypermedia-orientation/index.md

-So imagine the same payload but it is a PUT request: for whatever reason, they can update either of these properties, but in virtue of how they were arranged to the structure of presentational immediacy given of the client.
-The obvious point is that we often determine the naming pattern of [class]es or [id]s based on these properties at the outset: we are developing the interface at the initial baptism of a property-level name.
+So imagine the same payload but it is a PUT request: for whatever reason, they can update either of these properties, but in virtue of how they were arranged to the structure of <i>presentational immediacy</i> given of the client.
+The obvious point is that we often determine the naming pattern of <code>[class]</code>es or <code>[id]</code>s based on these properties at the outset: we are developing the interface at the initial baptism of a property-level name.

 # Remedial: Re-presentation